CSIRO's organisational structure

 The CSIRO Board is responsible for the efficient performance of the Organisation and developing its policy direction.
-The Board provides directions to the Chief Executive, Dr Megan Clark.
+The Board provides directions to the Chief Executive, Dr Larry Marshall.

-Dr Clark was appointed CSIRO Chief Executive in January 2009.
-As Chief Executive, she is responsible for all of the Organisation's activities and is assisted by the Executive Team.
+Dr Marshall was appointed CSIRO Chief Executive in January 2015.
+As Chief Executive, he is responsible for all of the Organisation's activities and is assisted by the Executive Team.

 Find out more about the CSIRO Board.